Contrary to popular belief, the government has nothing to do with setting prices at the pump.

 Gas prices are regulated by the international crude oil market which is way beyond the control of Washington (no matter how gas prices are used as a political football, especially during an election year.)

 Truth be told, until electric cars and alternative fuel sources come into full play Americans are still dependent on petroleum reserves.
-That means having to finally come to grips with what most Europeans already know about oil imports.
+That means having to come to grips with what most Europeans already know about oil imports.
 Gas (or petrol) ain't cheap.

-Currently, prices at U.S. gas stations have been see-sawing from $3 to a record $5 + a gallon.
+Currently, prices at U.S. gas stations have been climbing to $3 to a predicted record $5 + a gallon.
 So it's good to know where to find the cheapest gas prices in your neighborhood which, according to the experts, may vary by as much as 20% within a single zip code.

 How to save at the pump

 • For example, instead of looking for gas in major metro areas -- fill 'er up in the suburbs.
 Also, stay away from major freeways where prices tend to be higher.

-• A good collection of Internet resources can alert you to where to find the cheapest prices in town.
-Just be sure to check the Web or your favorite mobile app BEFORE you hit the road.
+• A good collection of Internet resources can alert you to where to find the cheapest prices in town (see below) Just be sure to check the Web or your favorite mobile app BEFORE you hit the road.

 • Remember that a well-tuned car with its tires properly inflated gets better gas mileage.
 A clean air filter, for example, can improve gas mileage by as much as 10%.